Paperless-ngx installation on Ubuntu 24.04 with Caddy and automatic SSL certificates

 }

-with your own domain.
-The email address is used for Let's Encrypt certificate registration.
-You should provide a valid email address to receive notifications about certificate issues.
+Here we specify the domain under which Paperless-ngx should be accessible and forward the traffic to the Paperless-ngx web server.
+Replace paperless-demo.wz-it.com with your own domain.
+The email address will be used for Let's Encrypt certificate registration.
+You should enter a valid e-mail address to receive notifications about certificate problems.

 Step 6: Start Paperless-ngx and Caddy

 We now start Paperless-ngx and Caddy with Docker Compose.
-We switch to the /opt/paperless
+We change to the /opt/paperless directory and execute the following command:

-sudo -u paperless docker-compose up -d
+sudo -u paperless docker compose up -d

-in your browser.
+Paperless-ngx should now be accessible via HTTPS.
+You can check this by going to https://paperless-demo.wz-it.com in your browser.
 You should see the Paperless-ngx login page.

-Firewall Configuration
+Firewall configuration

 Conclusion

-With this guide, you have successfully installed Paperless-ngx on an Ubuntu 24.04 server and set up an SSL certificate from Let's Encrypt with Caddy.
-You can now manage your documents securely and privately without relying on external cloud services.
-This installation is an absolute basic installation.
-To use certain features, additional steps may be necessary to activate them.
-In the official Paperless-ngx documentation, you can find more information about available features and how to configure them: Paperless-ngx Documentation.
+With these instructions, you have successfully installed Paperless-ngx on an Ubuntu 24.04 server and set up an SSL certificate from Let's Encrypt with Caddy.
+You can now manage your documents securely and privately without having to rely on external cloud services.